paxswill/evesrp/doc/killmail.rst

             except KeyError:
                 self.value = Decimal(0)

-        description = Markup(u'A CREST external killmail link that will be ' u'automatically submitted to <a href="https://'
+        description = Markup(u'An ESI external killmail link that will be ' u'automatically submitted to <a href="https://'
                              u'zkillboard.com">zKillboard.com</a>.')